Gas Cylinders Information

-Gas cylinders are used to store gases under high pressures.
+Gas cylinders store gases under high pressures.
 Gas cylinders can store both flammable gases, such as acetylene, and inert gases such as helium.

 The three main types of compressed gases that are stored in gas cylinders include: